officelearn/azure-docs.sv-se/articles/azure-monitor/app/asp-net-core.md

 {
     private TelemetryClient telemetry;

-    // use constructor injection to get TelemetryClient instance public HomeController(TelemetryClient telemetry)
+    // Use constructor injection to get a TelemetryClient instance. public HomeController(TelemetryClient telemetry)
     {
         this.telemetry = telemetry;